phuongflexible/ecommercial-sale-app/README.md

 * [Setup] (setup)
 * [Project Status] (project-status)
 ## General Information
+A website which supports the seller to sell electronic equipments and the customers to order and buy them.
 ## Techonologies Used

 ## Features
 ## Setup
 ## Project Status